greyhypotheses/augmentation/README.md

 **Within the Amazon EC2 machine**

-In the code snippets below, the required image is *pulled* from Docker Hub after ascertaining the docker is running.
+In the code snippets below, the required image is *pulled* from Docker Hub after ascertaining that docker is running.

 #### Is docker running?